ruxailab/web-eye-tracker/README.md

 flask run
 ```

-### 4. Setting up Firebase Project

-This backend uses Cloud Firestore as database.
-You will have to create a Firebase project and enable Cloud Firestore if you still want to use this configuration.

-After having it created you will need to generate a service account json key.
-Save it in the **root** of the project with the name **serviceAccountKey.json**

-### 5. Deploy to Heroku

-This project has been configured to be deployed in production on Heroku.
-If you want to deploy it there, you will need to first create a project and link it to the code.

-### 6. GitHub CI/CD

-CI/CD from the github actions workflows is implmented for deploy on heroku.
-If you want to use the workflow for repository you can edit *.github/workflows/main.yml* file with your settings.

 ## 🧑‍🤝‍🧑 Contributing

 Anyone is free to contribute to this project.
 Just do a pull request with your code and if it is all good we will accept it.
 You can also help us look for bugs, if you find anything create and issue.